keras-team/keras-io/guides/md/keras_core/writing_a_custom_training_loop_in_torch.md

 To write a custom training loop, we need the following ingredients:

 - A model to train, of course.
 - An optimizer.
-You could either use a `keras_core.optimizers` optimizer, or a native PyTorch optimizer from `torch.optim`.
+You could either use a `keras.optimizers` optimizer, or a native PyTorch optimizer from `torch.optim`.
 - A loss function.
-You could either use a `keras_core.losses` loss, or a native PyTorch loss from `torch.nn`.
+You could either use a `keras.losses` loss, or a native PyTorch loss from `torch.nn`.
 - A dataset.
 You could use any format: a `tf.data.Dataset`, a PyTorch `DataLoader`, a Python generator, etc.